actigraph/StudyAdminAPIDocumentation/sections/studies.md

 Get all subjects within a study
 ---

-* `GET /v1/studies/{id}/subjects` returns a list of all subjects within the requested study
+Returns a list of all subjects within the requested study.

+**Request:**

+    GET /v1/studies/{id}/subjects

 **Response:**